4 Pregnancy Mistakes I Regret Making

 The bleeding was very brief and my midwife was not sure what had caused it, but my baby was completely fine.
 It was just one of those frightening pregnancy moments that can be totally normal in a healthy pregnancy.

 Still looking for an OBGYN or midwife?
-Click here to get my FREE list of interview questions to help you find the right match.
+Enter your email at the bottom of the page to get my FREE list of interview questions to help you find the right match.

 So by the time I was “safely” out of my first trimester, I had had three ultrasounds.
 And then, of course, I had the anatomy scan at 19 weeks making my grand total four ultrasounds during my pregnancy.